How to Get an Energy Efficient Mortgage

 - Estimate life of upgrades

 Tip: Be aware that HUD guidelines give a buyer 90 days to finish the work.
-However, many banks require that the work be completed within 14 days.
+However, many banks require that the work is completed within 14 days.
 If you plan to order custom windows, for example, you might want to make sure those windows will arrive and be installed within the 14-day window.